T

 +

 The currency used in Auckland is the New Zealand Dollar (NZD).
-While credit and debit cards are widely accepted in most shops, restaurants, and hotels, it's advisable to carry some cash for smaller purchases or at local markets.
-ATMs are readily available throughout the city for withdrawing NZD.
-Prices are generally displayed in NZD, so ensure you are aware of the exchange rate when budgeting for your trip.
+While credit and debit cards are widely accepted in most establishments, it's advisable to carry some cash for smaller purchases, markets, or in case of situations where card facilities might not be available.
+ATMs are readily accessible throughout the city.

 +